GfSE/SAF-Specification/developing-saf/development.md

   This allows to define which concerns are to be adressed e.g. by a SyRS document and which viewpoints are needed for it.
   The goal is, to precisely define the needed model work for certain points in an engieering project.

+# How is SAF documented ?
+The documentation of SAF is needs to support different use cases of different personae:
+## SAF Users::SEMP Author
+The author of a SEMP for a system in a certain project context wants to know:
+- which viewpoints are relevant for the systems engineering
+- how will we use the viewpoints and what is the benefit
+- which viewpoints will we need additionally
+- what do we potentially lose if we omit viewpoints
+- what is the recommended workflow through the viewpoints[^1]

+Those questions need an answer in order to plan the MBSE appoach.
+Every project is different, and the focus of modeling should be set accordingly.
+One needs to know where in the Lifecycle, and for which processes activities ( we use ISO15288) the the viewpoints will provide a benefit.

+Most of the questions are supported by the following "steckbrief" characteristics of the viewpoint description.
+- Purpose
+  (motivation and selling point of VP)
+- Applicability
+  (where in the life cyle, which iso process, chapter in SE Handbook, usage in Reviews)
+- Stakeholders
+  (Architecture Framework Stakeholders having a rationale founded concern)
+- Concerns
+  (Rationale founded concerns )
+- Dependencies to other VP
+  - hard dependencies (required vp is needed, otherwise this vp cant be filled)
+  - soft dependencies (recommended vp supports this vp but could be omitted without breaking things)

+## SAF Users::Model User
+The user of a model (author or reader) wants to know:
+- how do i read a viewpoint
+- how do i create/fill a viewpoint
+- what is the order to fill viewpoints
+- what diagrams and model elements do i use
+- what is the minimum content of the viewpoint
+- what is the recommended workflow through the viewpoints[^1]

+This is supported by the following "steckbrief" characteristics of the viewpoint description.
+- Iconic Primary Example
+  - showing key concepts of the VP, recognizing fullfilment of concerns
+  - one for each presentation
+- further Examples
+  (showing variations of usage, togehter with explanations)
+- Presentations
+  (alternate forms how the VP is presented, e.g. Diagram and Table)
+- Dependencies to other VP
+  - hard dependencies (required vp is needed, otherwise this vp cant be filled)
+  - soft dependencies (recommended vp supports this vp but could be omitted without breaking things)
+- Used stereotypes
+  (List of stereotypes to be used in the VP)

+## SAF Developers::Framework Developer
+The framework developer wants to know:
+- how can i extend the framework by new viewpoints ?
+- what is needed for a viewpoint specification ?
+- how can i use the SAF Documentation as a base for my company MBSE framework ?
+Those questions arise within the development of SAF by the working group and also by third parties when they want to contribute to the framework.

+The development documentation aims to answer those questions.
+See next chapter.

 ## Development Documentation
 The Development Documentation is separated from the User Documentation.
 It consists of